Entries Tagged 'compact' ↓

 Unique Kitchen Cabinet Styles

 The best kitchen cabinets are ones with their own stories: inspiring, making us dream up a creative spaces for our homes.
-I’d like to show some really unique kitchen cabinet styles I’ve seen lately
+I’d like to show some really unique cabinets I’ve seen lately.
+You can read here about it.

 Mismatched-DIY

-‘Shabby chic’ is an up-and coming trend, DIY cabinets are for the creative ones.
+‘Shabby chic’ is an up-and coming trend, DIY cabinets are for the creative ones (you can check them at this website).
 Shabby chic is a form of design where furniture and furnishings are either chosen for their age and signs of wear and tear (sometimes the older the better) or new items are distressed to achieve the appearance of an antique.
 At the same time, a soft, minimalistic, and feminine feel is emphasized to differentiate it from regular vintage decor; hence the “chic” in the name.

 Materials are as varied as you can imagine, from shipping crates to thrift-shop finds to old metal filing cabinets.
 Best of all, it’s dirt cheap!